-- In the pupal stage, they do not feed whatsoever.
+- In the pupal stage, mosquitoes do not eat at all

-- Adult mosquitoes, male and females alike, feed on nectar from flowering plants.
+- Both male and female adult mosquitoes feed on nectar from flowering plants

-- Female mosquitoes feed not just on human blood, but also blood from birds, small mammals, snakes, and more.
+- In addition to human blood, female mosquitoes also feed on birds, small mammals, snakes, and more

 Do You Have a Mosquito Problem?
 We Can Help.

 Click the button below to leave your information & we'll be in touch in an hour or less.

 Male vs. Female Mosquito Diet

 Male and female mosquitoes have different nutritional needs throughout their life cycle:

 - Female mosquitoes must have a blood meal to reproduce.
 After the meal, they can breed and lay eggs.
 Nectar is also a significant part of female mosquitoes’ diet